 Having worked in the telecommunications field for 33 years, Cindy decided it was time for a change to a career working with her passion - people and their pets!
 Raised on a farm, her earliest memories include cows, pigs and her favorite - chickens!
 Always wanting to bring something into the house, mom would say, "No. When you have your own house, you can have as many pets as you want!"

 Cindy and her husband David now share their home with over sixty pets - including parrots, canaries, tortoises, lizards, cats, a chinchilla, four chickens and one house rooster named Barbecue.
 There is no spare time for hobbies- her pets are her passion and other people's pets are her career!

 Nancy Martell - HEAD Licensed Veterinary Technician

-Veterinary Technology in 1996.
+Nancy received her Associate in Applied Science of Veterinary Technology from Medaille in 1996.
 While working toward her degree, and after obtaining her license as a Licensed Veterinary Technician,

 Prior to becoming an LVT,

-In 2003 she began working as a LVT at
+In 2003 she began working at

 An avid fan of continuing education,

 At home, Nancy has a budgie and a cockatiel, three guinea pigs, and a pug!
 She enjoys pet-sitting and journaling in her free time.

 Tony received his Associate in Applied Science of Veterinary Technology at Genesee Community College in May of 2015.